Numerical treatment of interfaces for second-order wave equations: Introduction

-In section 4 we study a much more demanding situation, specifically, an equation with variable coefficients both in space and time, which is often used in general relativity as a standard test, and show that this scheme is well behaved for this case too.
+In section 4 we present two applications of our method in much more demanding situations, namely, an equation with variable coefficients both in space and time which is often used in general relativity as a standard test, and the propagation of a wave on the surface of 2-sphere which has been partitioned into six square grids.

-In all the cases we studied, we find that the new method compares favorably with the SAT scheme, producing a smaller error and using less information on the boundaries.
-The reason this happens, in part, is that second-order operators produce a significantly smaller phase error than first-order operators.
-These results show that our approach turns out to be a very competitive and easily implemented scheme.